 Spiritual Significance of Rakhi

 The spiritual significance of Raksha Bandhan is when one takes a sacred divine vow of purity with God, to live a life of purity in thoughts, words, and actions.
 This sacred thread called a rakhi is a gentle reminder to protect ourselves spiritually from the vices.
-It upholds the values of protection, establishes righteousness and destroys the evils of the society.
-Raksha Bandhan is an occasion which establishes 'Papa Todak, Punya Pradayak Parva'.
-It is the day which bestows boons and removes sins as mentioned in the ancient sprictures.
+It upholds the values of protection, establishes righteousness, and destroys the evils of society.
+Raksha Bandhan is an occasion that establishes 'Papa Todak, Punya Pradayak Parva'.
+It is the day that bestows boons and removes sins as mentioned in the ancient scriptures.
+The Rakhi rituals signify the spiritualism that is intertwined with it.
+The ‘Tilak’ signifies soul consciousness which is a symbol of being victorious over body consciousness.
+Tying a Rakhi signifies the vow of purity taken by all souls.
+Even in the yesteryears, the rishis or gurus tied rakhi to the disciples who sought their blessings and promised to guide them on the spiritual path.
+They also tied the sacred thread to themselves to safeguard them from all the potential dangers.

 Scientific Significance of Rakhi

 Raksha Bandhan is celebrated in the month of Shrawan according to the Hindu calendar.
 It is also known to be the auspicious month of Lord Shiva.
 This festival is also known as Rakhi Poornima as it falls on the full moon day.
 This is the day the moon is in its full phase and brings the fluids on the earth into the mode of attraction.
 Just like the tides in the ocean, the fluids in our body also travel in the upward direction.
 This is the time when humans are prone to diseases like tension, high blood pressure, lack of sleep, and so on.
 Due to the health-related aspects and geographical factors, the concept of care and protection was introduced by our scholars and saints.
 Raksha Bandhan is the auspicious occasion when rakhi or the thread of protection is tied on the wrists of brothers.
-Rakhi threads are generally red, orange, or yellow in color and act as cure elements.
-Going to Colour Therapy, these colors have a close association with energy, digestion, pancreas, and upward movement of the fluids.
+Rakhi threads are generally red, orange, or yellow and act as cure elements.
+Going to Color Therapy, these colors have a close association with energy, digestion, pancreas, and upward movement of the fluids.
+As we all know, rakhi is tied on the right wrist of the body.
+According to Hindu philosophy, it is tied to the right hand as every holy or auspicious work is done by the same hand.
+The wrist connects various parts of the body.
+High blood pressure is a common phenomenon during the Raksha Bandhan.
+Tying a thread on the wrist can control the flow of blood when a person has high blood pressure.
+There is a scientific explanation behind applying the holy tika on the forehead.
+Just like Raksha Bandhan, tilak is applied on the forehead of the brothers on every occasion.
+Tilak is applied to the pineal gland of the forehead.
+Often known as the seat of the soul or the third eye, the pineal gland provides the body with energy and calmness.
+Applying tilak on the forehead stimulates the pineal gland.

 Social Significance of Rakhi

 Raksha Bandhan has played an instrumental role in bringing in a social change.
 The sentiments and emotions associated with this festival involve cultural and moral values.
-It upholds the universal spirit of brotherhood, harmony and peaceful coexistence.
+It upholds the universal spirit of brotherhood, harmony, and peaceful coexistence.
 The festival of Rakhi got a new meaning with Rabindranath Tagore.
 He led a protest against the decision of British Viceroy Curzon to divide Bengal on religious grounds.
 He urged Hindus and Muslims to tie Rakhi on each other’s wrists to express harmony and solidarity among each other.
 The ceremony united the communities against the evil designs of the British rulers and started a rebellious movement.
 Today Rakhi is not restricted to sending rakhi threads to brothers and sisters.
 It is also the day to express love, harmony, and the true spirit of brotherhood among humans.

 Even in today's scenario, Raksha Bandhan has a different perspective altogether.
 This is the day women tie rakhis on the wrists of their brothers while the brothers promise to protect and be there for their sisters.
 In a society that swears by the objectification of women, this auspicious festival teaches its men to be protectors, not perpetrators.
 It is a festival that not only celebrates the warmth of love between the siblings but also teaches men to look at other women in society just like sisters and protect their honor even if they are not related by blood.
 Besides, it also teaches its men and women to care for, love, support, and respect each other.
 Today, Rakhi is not restricted to sending rakhi threads to brothers and sisters.
 It is also the day to express love, harmony, and the true spirit of brotherhood and togetherness among humans.